sudomateo/terraform-training/topics/getting-started/README.md

 ## Executing Terraform

-At a high level, there are three steps to executing Terraform:
+Here's the typical flow when executing Terraform:

+- Write Terraform configuration files (`*.tf` files).
-- Initializing the configuration using `terraform init`.
+- Initialize the Terraform configuration using `terraform init`.
-- Executing a plan using `terraform plan`.
+- Execute a plan using `terraform plan`.
-- Executing an apply using `terraform apply`.
+- Execute an apply using `terraform apply`.